 Hint: When learning how to make charcuterie boards, if there are any awkward little gaps in your board coverage, keep in mind that grape clusters or dried fruit are the perfect solution!

 Now you know how to make a pretty charcuterie board!
 They are the perfect party food!

 Be sure that when you serve you have the appropriate utensils available.
 You don’t want people picking at things with their fingers!
 Think mini serving tongs and serving spoons!
 Mini coffee spoons work well.

 (Psst…hosting a party or wedding?
 You can also take your charcuterie skills to the next level by creating a grazing table!)

 Once again, here are a few affiliate links if you want to check out some of the charcuterie board supplies that I love!

-I hope now you feel confident that you know how to make charcuterie boards for your next party.
+I hope now you feel confident that you know how to make the most beautiful charcuterie board for your next party.

 See you next time!